Akif9748/akf-forum/README.md

 * [Camroku](https://github.com/Camroku) - Made stylesheets

 ## To do (Backend, bug fixes)
-- `/errors/error` will change, better error page.
+- `/errors/error` will ~~change~~ deprecate, it will be in res.error .
+And we will use "alert" for errors with fetch api.
 - Redirect query.
-- Will fix API
+Login/register button will be a script.
-- message.js/12, so, admin perms,(req.user?.admin || !thread.deleted), and api in message
+- message.js/12, so, admin perms,(req.user?.admin || !thread.deleted), and api in message.

 ## Roadmap
 ### User
 | To do | Is done? | Priority |